Inspection outcome: Standards met

 Pharmacy context

 The pharmacy is on a small shopping precinct in a largely residential area.
-It provides NHS dispensing services, the New Medicine Service and blood pressure checks.
-It supplies medicines in multi-compartment compliance packs to a small number of people who live in their own homes and need this support.
+It dispenses NHS and private prescriptions.
+And it provides some NHS services such as the New Medicine Service and blood pressure checks.
+It supplies medicines in multi-compartment compliance packs to some people.
 And it provides substance misuse medications to a small number of people.
-This was the pharmacy’s first inspection since opening around 18 months ago following a relocation.

 Inspection summary findings